johantre/msword-properties-generator/docs/signature-loader/README.md

 - [msword-signature-proxy](https://github.com/johantre/msword-signature-proxy).
 Cloudflare Worker script to assure requests to [Uguu.se](https://uguu.se/) are done with the sufficient headers.

 ## Usage
-This helper is part if this repo and hosted through GitHub Pages.
+This helper is part of this repo and hosted through GitHub Pages.
 All you need is the link to get started.\
 It can be used through desktop or mobile.
-Most handy is mobile, as this offers you the means of taking a snap and work with that directly.\
+Most practical is mobile, as this offers you the means of taking a snap and work with that directly, but desktop works as well.\
 Below is a step-by-step guide on mobile to illustrate.\
 💡The actual production link💡:  **https://johantre.github.io/msword-properties-generator/signature-loader/**